-Our key concerns are the potential for e-cigarettes to undermine the enforcement of smoke free legislation; intentionally or inadvertently promote or normalise smoking; and the potential impact upon smoke free environments.
+Our key concerns are the potential for e-cigarettes to undermine the enforcement of smoke free legislation; intentionally or inadvertently promote or normalise smoking; and the potential impact upon impact upon smoke free environments.

 We are concerned that there is a real potential for e-cigarettes to intentionally or inadvertently promote smoking amongst those who currently do not smoke.
 In particular we feel there is a need to make every effort to deter young people from becoming smokers.
+We note the cautionary words of England's Chief Medical Officer that e-cigarettes should only be used to help smokers quit.